Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: A systematic way of getting the Rep symmetry

 where $c_{12} \equiv \cos \theta_{12}$, $s_{12} \equiv \sin \theta_{12}$ etc..
 The reason for our terminology of ``SOL'' is because the CP phase factor $e^{ \pm i \delta}$ is attached to sine of the ``solar angle'' $\theta_{12}$ in the $U$ matrix.
-Whereas in $U_{\text{ PDG}}$, $e^{ \pm i \delta}$ is attached to $s_{13}$~\cite{Zyla:2020zbs}.
-Since the factors in eq.~\eqref{U-SOL-def} sandwiching $U_{\text{ PDG}}$ are the phase factors that can be absorbed into the neutrino states, both left and right, the expressions of the oscillation probabilities are exactly the same as those computed with $U_{\text{ PDG}}$~\cite{Martinez-Soler:2018lcy}.
+Whereas in $U_{\text{ PDG}}$, $e^{ \pm i \delta}$ is attached to $s_{13}$~\cite{ParticleDataGroup:2022pth}.
+Since the factors in eq.~\eqref{U-SOL-def} sandwiching $U_{\text{ PDG}}$ are the phase factors that can be absorbed into the neutrino states in the left- and right-hand sides of the equation, the expressions of the oscillation probabilities are exactly the same as those computed with $U_{\text{ PDG}}$~\cite{Martinez-Soler:2018lcy}.
 We use the SOL convention $U$ matrix in eq.~\eqref{U-SOL-def} throughout this paper.

 It is important to recognize that eq.~\eqref{flavor-mass-vacuum} implies the symmetry~\cite{Parke:2018shx}.
-Since rephasing of the states do not affect the observables, the second and third equalities in eq.~\eqref{flavor-mass-vacuum} imply the existence of the 1-2 exchange symmetries under the transformations
+Since rephasing of the states do not affect the observables, the second and third equalities in eq.~\eqref{flavor-mass-vacuum} imply existence of the 1-2 exchange symmetries, invariance under the transformations

 where in the first line the possibility of an alternative choice, $c_{12} \rightarrow s_{12}$ and $s_{12} \rightarrow - c_{12}$ ($\theta_{12} \rightarrow \theta_{12} - \frac{\pi}{2}$), is understood.
 In eq.~\eqref{Symmetry-IA-IB-vacuum}, the terms ``Symmetry IA (or IB)-vacuum'' follows our unified classification scheme of the symmetries~\cite{Minakata:2022yvs,Minakata:2021dqh,Minakata:2021goi,Minakata:2022zua}.